llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           `routine` directive is computed for the lambda, and thus the implied level of parallelism from that `loop` construct is `seq`.
 This behavior could change based on committee discussions.
-        * Currently, implicit `gang` clauses on the aforementioned `loop` constructs are computed after the implicit `routine` directive on the lambda and thus only if the lambda body contains other `loop` constructs or calls with gang parallelism.
+        * Currently, implicit `gang`, `worker`, and `vector` clauses on the aforementioned `loop` constructs are computed after the implicit `routine` directive on the lambda and thus only if the lambda body contains other `loop` constructs or calls with sufficient parallelism.
           This behavior could change based on committee discussions.
     * An implicit `routine` directive has scope throughout the compilation unit and thus triggers the above diagnostics for the function definition's body as long it's in the same compilation unit.
 Caveat: